 There are a variety of other lifestyle changes that may help your teenager better manage their symptoms and allow their treatment to be more effective.
 If your teen has been diagnosed with depression, supporting them in developing healthy habits like the following can be helpful.
 If your teen is not currently experiencing any symptoms of a mental illness, encouraging them to prioritize the following can still help them remain in good mental health.

-Get enough sleep.
-Teenagers need 8 to 10 hours of sleep every night to fuel the growth and changes their bodies and minds are going through.
+- Get enough sleep.
+Teenagers need 8 to 10 hours of sleep every night to fuel the growth and change their bodies and minds are going through.
 Enough rest can be helpful in seeing things with a more balanced perspective and having more control over one’s emotions.